01928 788230

 • Ask them to tell you immediately if they see anything they are unhappy with.

 Go through the rules with your child and pin them up near the computer.
-It is also a good idea to regularly check the Internet sites your child is visiting e.g. by clicking on History and Favourites.
+It is also a good idea to regularly check the Internet sites your child is visiting e.g. by clicking on history and favourites.
 Please reassure your child that you want to keep them safe rather than take Internet access away from them.

 Files to Download